DrewPagal/Cambio/README.md

 - If you stick a wrong card, draw an unrevealed card to your hand
 3. Keep playing until someone says "cambio" at the start of their turn
 - Skip the person who said cambio and play one more round.
 You cannot change the "cambio" person's hand
-4. Reveal cards.
+4. Flip up cards.
 The person with the total lowest value wins.

 ### Tips
 - Try to know your cards as early as possible